 1.- Visit the Ollantaytambo ruins and terraces

 Snaking up the hills, these ruins define and dominate Ollantaytambo from nearly every angle.
 However, it’s important to try and get to them in the early morning or later in the afternoon as it can be incredibly crowded once the large tourist buses turn up.
 The town is at an altitude of 2,792 m, so don’t be surprised if you’re a wee bit out of breath making your way to the top.

-Entry to the ruins is only possible with the Cusco Boleto Turistico – a multisite ticket which covers many of the best Sacred Valley ruins.
+Entry to the ruins is only possible with the Cusco Boleto Turistico – a multisite ticket that covers many of the best Sacred Valley ruins.
 It is not possible to buy a single entry ticket to Ollantaytambo, so find out more about the Boleto Turistico, where to buy it, and its three ticket price packages.
 Give yourself 1-2 hours to explore the site at your own pace.

 2.- Explore the old town streets